 Teachers and others who create education policies developed this new approach called the Common Core State Standards.
 They believed that students in America were not receiving an education that was competitive with other students around the world.

 The Common Core State Standards need to be relevant to the real world, reflecting the knowledge and skills that people need for success in college and careers.
 In the states that are using the standards, students must be able to meet the goals set by the Common Core in all grades and all subjects.
 That means that the standards have changed for anyone graduating high school, so the exam for a high school equivalency needed to change as well.

-To meet the new standards for a high school equivalency test, CTB/McGraw-Hill developed TASC Test Assessing Secondary Completion, the test that examinees will be taking to get their high school equivalency.
+To meet the new standards for a high school equivalency test, McGraw-Hill Education CTB developed TASC Test Assessing Secondary Completion, the test that examinees will be taking to get their high school equivalency.

 Passing the TASC Test

 Passing TASC test means you will need to show a level of knowledge and skill that meets or surpasses approximately 60 percent of graduating high school seniors.
 That means passing TASC test puts you in the same league as a 40 percent of the graduating high school seniors.
 And that is something to be proud of.

 TASC test also measures your readiness for college and the 21st century workforce, in which new skills such as computer literacy, science and mathematics are more important than ever.

 Here are some more things you need to know about TASC test: